 We are aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected and/or they may not recognise their experiences as harmful.
 They may feel embarrassed, humiliated or are being threatened.
-This could be due to vulnerability, disability and/or sexual orientation or language barriers.
+This could be due to vulnerability, disability and/or sexual orientation, gender identity, mental ill health or language barriers.

-This does not prevent ALL staff from having professional curiosity and speaking to the DSL if they have concerns about a child.
-Our staff determine how best to build trusted relationships with children which facilitate this communication.
+This does not prevent ALL staff from having professional curiosity and speaking to the DSL/ DDSL if they have concerns about a child and our staff determine how best to build trusted relationships with children which facilitate this communication.

 We understand our statutory duty to safeguard and promote the welfare of children and we maintain a professional attitude of 'it could happen here' where safeguarding is concerned.
-We expect ALL staff, governors, volunteers, and visitors to share our commitment, maintaining a safe environment and a culture of vigilance.
+We expect all staff, Governors, trainee teachers, placement students, volunteers, and visitors to share our commitment, maintaining a safe environment and a culture of vigilance.

-Everyone has a responsibility to act without delay to protect children by reporting anything that might suggest a child is being abused or neglected.
-It is our willingness to work safely and challenge inappropriate behaviours that underpins this commitment.
+Everyone has a responsibility to act without delay to protect children by reporting anything that might suggest a child is being abused, neglected or exploited.
+It is our willingness to work safely and challenge inappropriate behaviours, that underpins this commitment.
 We work in partnership with families and other agencies to improve the outcomes for children who are vulnerable or in need.

-We have a culture of vigilance and staff are confident and competent in the timely challenge of unacceptable behaviours and these are dealt with appropriately and robustly.
-Staff do not accept these behaviours as 'banter', 'having a laugh' or 'part of growing up'.
+We have a culture of vigilance and staff are aware of the importance of the timely challenge of unacceptable behaviours and these are dealt with appropriately and robustly.
+Staff do not accept these behaviours as 'banter' or 'having a laugh'.

 All staff are encouraged to report any concerns that they have and not to see these as insignificant.
-On occasions, a referral is justified by a single incident, such as an injury or disclosure of abuse.
+On occasions, a referral is justified by a single incident, such as an injury or disclosure.
 However, concerns can accumulate over time and are evidenced by building a picture of harm, particularly true in cases of abuse or neglect.